saecki/crates.nvim/README.md

 __Default__

-The icons in the default configuration require a patched font.
+The icons in the default configuration require a patched font.<br>
 Any [Nerd Font](https://www.nerdfonts.com/font-downloads) should work.
 ```lua
 require('crates').setup {